matthias-prangl/hsro-inf-kp.github.io/PITCHME.md

 - In functions that return references
 - In structs with references as fields
-- Help the compiler decide if a reference outlives its value
+- Lifetimes help the compiler decide if a reference outlives its value

 ```rust
 fn get_frist(x: &Vec<usize>) -> Option<&usize> {